MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 The Performance Toolkit helps answer questions such as, "Does my solution for Business Central support X number of users doing this, that, and the other thing at the same time?"

 ### Performance Throughput Analysis
 The Performance Toolkit doesn't answer questions such as, "How many orders can Business Central process per hour?"
-For this kind of analysis, test the time to execute key scenarios using the Performance Toolkit, and then use the guidance on [Operational Limits for Business Central Online](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/administration/operational-limits-online).
-For advanced analysis, consider using a queueing model such as a [M/M/1 queue](https://en.wikipedia.org/wiki/M/M/1_queue) to answer if the system is able to process the workload you intend.
+For this kind of analysis, test the time to execute key scenarios using the Performance Toolkit, and then use the guidance on [Operational Limits for Business Central Online](/dynamics365/business-central/dev-itpro/administration/operational-limits-online).
+For advanced analysis, consider using a queueing model such as a [M/M/1 queue](https://en.wikipedia.org/wiki/M/M/1_queue) to answer whether the system can process the workload you intend.

 ### Performance telemetry